Janiuay: Energy

-Transportation and telecommunications
+Transportation

 Janiuay can be accessed from all directions with good paved concrete and asphalt road infrastructures from the east, north and south.
 Mode of transport can either be jeeps, motorcycles fitted with cabs for 2-5 persons locally known as tricycles for inter barangay transport.
 Intertowns are plied by buses, jeeps and private vans.
 Within the town, "trysikad" - a bicycle fitted with a cab for 2 people are commonly available.

-Communication is generally available with nationwide carriers such as PLDT, Globelines and Smart competing with local and aging analog Pantelco.